OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 2
 ### Benefit
+Streamlined elicitation and management of threats to the solution

 ### Activity
 In order to increase the quality and efficiency of threat modeling within your organisation, establish a standard approach to perform structured threat modeling.
 This will ensure that the invested effort is useful and well spent.
 Structured threat modeling takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
 It will define the inputs required to start the activity (e.g., a technical architecture overview and a data flow diagram), the different steps to be performed to identify threats, and the formalisms used to describe or annotate the threats.
 Threat models can be augmented with mitigating controls to guide designers in dealing with particular threats.